skillrepos/ai-3in1/labs.md

 <br><br>

 5. You'll see a *User:* prompt when it is ready for input from you.
 The agent is geared around you entering a prompt about an office.
-Try a prompt like one of the ones below about office "names" that are only in the PDF.
+Try a prompt like one of the ones below about office "names" that are only in the PDF. **NOTE: After the first run, subsequent queries may take longer due to retries required for the open-meteo API that the MCP server is running.**

 ```
 Tell me about HQ